omaraflak/omaraflak.github.io/markdown/cuda.md

 # Summary and Profiling on 1M elements

-We can actually use the same kernel code and simply change the number of blocks and threads used to run the kernel.
+We can actually use the grid-stride loop version of our kernel for all tests, since this adapts to any number of threads and blocks.

 ```cpp
 __global__ void add_kernel(float *array1, float *array2, float *result, int size)